Engee documentation

-In this example we will solve the following Laplace equation
+In this example, we will solve the following Laplace equation

-using a 5-point finite-difference scheme.
+using a 5-point finite difference solution scheme.

 Pkg.add(["LinearAlgebra"])